WHY DO OVER 3,500 PINNER RESIDENTS BELONG TO THE PINNER ASSOCIATION?

 The Association in the past has:-

-More recently we organised the weekend of festivities to celebrate the Millennium, the Queen’s Golden Jubilee, the Queen’s 80th birthday and in 2011 held the Picnic in the Park to celebrate the wedding of Prince William and Kate Middleton.
+- Since then we have held events to celebrate the Queen’s Golden Jubilee and her 80th birthday and the wedding of Prince William and Kate Middleton.

-We launched The West House & Heath Robinson Museum Trust, which has given Pinner the restored West House and the ever-popular Daisy’s in the Park.
+We launched The West House & Heath Robinson Museum Trust, which has given Pinner the restored West House, the new Heath Robinson Museum and the ever-popular Daisy’s in the Park.

 We provided equipment for the children’s playground in Pinner Memorial Park.